Do You Know Nevada’s Golf Cart Laws?

 Nevada Revised Statute 484A.130

 Nevada Revised Statute 484A.130 provides the definition of a motor vehicle.
-Under Nevada Revised Statute 484A.130, “motor vehicle” means every vehicle which is self-propelled but not operated upon rails.
+Under Nevada Revised Statute 484A.130, “motor vehicle” means every vehicle that is self-propelled but not operated upon rails.
 The term does not include an electric bicycle or an electric scooter.

 Nevada Revised Statute 482.398